-The likely timetable
+The transition timetable

 Citizens’ rights and the WA

-**What’s important to note is that once the Withdrawal Agreement is in force, we will be covered by it for our lifetimes whatever happens with future negotiations.
+**What’s important to note is that now that the Withdrawal Agreement is in force, we will be covered by it for our lifetimes whatever happens with future negotiations.
 So please don’t think that the rights the WA provides for us are temporary – they are not; if you are legally resident in an EU country at the end of the transition period these rights will cover you for your lifetime.

-Specific rights included in the WA
+Citizens’ rights in the WA

 Crucially, the WA ensures not only the right to live and work in the country of residence at the end of the transition period, but also covers areas such as S1 healthcare rights, together with aggregation and uprating of pensions.
 The WA agreement also says we will be able to leave our host country for up to 5 years without losing our right to return.